demisto/content/Packs/CiscoSpark/Integrations/CiscoWebexEventCollector/CiscoWebexEventCollector_description.md

 ### Fetch security audits
 This API requires Full Admin Permission.
-In order to fetch security audit events pro pack need to be installed on webex instance.
+In order to fetch security audit events, pro pack needs to be installed on the Webex instance.